Baluthegoat/Baluthegoat.github.io/_posts/2024-06-19-SWS101_CTF-JOURNAL8.md

 Extra registers

 There are additional registers that should be mentioned.
 These registers don't have any special uses.
-There are registers **r8 to r15** which are designed to be used by integer type values

 How many bytes is RAX? ⇒ 8